Kluane Lake: Climate change

-Until 2016, Kluane Lake was fed by the A'ay Chu (Slims River), which was composed of meltwater from the Kaskawulsh Glacier, located within Kluane National Park.
+Until 2016, Kluane Lake was fed by the A'ay Chu (Slims River), which was composed of meltwater from the Kaskawulsh Glacier, located within Kluane National Park and Reserve.
 Kluane Lake drains into the Kluane River, whose waters flow into the Donjek River, White River, Yukon River, and eventually the Bering Sea.
-The lake has a high density of large-bodied lake trout and whitefish and is known for its fishing.
+The lake has a high density of large-bodied lake trout and whitefish, but both commercial and recreational fish have decreased over the years.

-In a startling case of climate change, over 4 days in May 2016, the Slims River suddenly disappeared, leaving windswept mud flats where the Alaska Highway crosses the diminished inlet.
+In a case of climate change, over a period of four days in May 2016, the Slims River suddenly disappeared, leaving windswept mud flats where the Alaska Highway crosses the diminished inlet.
 Voluminous glacial meltwaters were suddenly diverted from one side of North America to another — from the Bering Sea to the Gulf of Alaska.
+The meltwater found a lower, easier path south - from the Kaskawulsh Glacier into the Kaskawulsh River, then the Alsek River, then into the Gulf of Alaska (north of the Pacific Ocean).
 With its main water supply cut off, Kluane Lake will likely become an isolated basin within a few years, shrinking below its outlet (the Kluane River).
 Lack of inflow is rapidly changing the water chemistry and fish populations of Kluane Lake.
 Clouds of dust now frequently fill the formerly clear air.

-For the last 300 years until 2016, abundant meltwater from the Kaskawulsh Glacier has been channeled by ice dams to drain via the 150-meter wide Slims River northwards into Kluane Lake.
-Between 1956 and 2007, the Kaskawulsh glacier retreated by 655 meters, which most scientists attribute to human-caused climate change.
+For the last 300 years until 2016, abundant meltwater from the Kaskawulsh Glacier has been channelled by ice dams to drain via the 150 m wide Slims River northwards into Kluane Lake.
+Between 1956 and 2007, the Kaskawulsh glacier retreated by 655 m, which most scientists attribute to human-caused climate change.
 Meltwater flooding from accelerating retreat in 2016 carved a new channel through a large ice field, diverting most flows into the Kaskawulsh River, a tributary of the Alsek, which flows into the Gulf of Alaska.